If you’re a nurse who’s been working for a few years you know how important your license is.

 The state needs ways to pay for programs and these fees are a way of doing that.

 The state can then use that money to pay for other hospitals or people who really want to become nurses in the future.

-Even to the somewhat smaller salary that nurses receive, it’s a pretty good deal to take.
+Even with the somewhat smaller salary that nurses receive, it’s a pretty good deal to take.

 See also: Do Nurses Make Good Money?

-Licenses can’t just be kept forever because then people would be held to a lower standard that makes hospitals worse.
+Licenses can’t just be kept forever because then people would be held to a lower standard which makes hospitals worse.